Safety, Pharmacokinetics, Pharmacodynamics, and Preliminary Efficacy Trial of BNT411

 Detailed Description

-The first part (Part 1A) of this trial is a FIH, open-label, dose-escalation trial studying BNT411 monotherapy in patients with different types of malignant solid tumors in order to determine the safety profile of BNT411.
-The second part (Part 1B) aims to determine further the safety profile of BNT411 in combination with atezolizumab, carboplatin and etoposide in patients with chemotherapy-naïve ES-SCLC.
-The third part (Part 2) is the expansion phase to explore BNT411 further as a monotherapy or in combination with atezolizumab, carboplatin and etoposide in select tumor indications.
-Different treatment schedules and other indications may also be explored in Part 2.
+The first part (Part 1A) of this trial was a FIH, open-label, dose-escalation trial studying BNT411 monotherapy in patients with different types of malignant solid tumors in order to determine the safety profile of BNT411.
+The second part (Part 1B) aimed to determine further the safety profile of BNT411 in combination with atezolizumab, carboplatin and etoposide in patients with chemotherapy-naïve ES-SCLC.
+The third part (Part 2) was the expansion phase to explore BNT411 further as a monotherapy or in combination with atezolizumab, carboplatin and etoposide in select tumor indications.
+Different treatment schedules and other indications were planned to be explored in Part 2 of this trial, however, the sponsor decided not to continue with this part of this trial.

 Study Type